Stories of Excellence–Kantrell Knox

 A previous personal experience with respiratory therapy led Knox to her career path.
 Once she finishes her Fall 2017 semester at Mitchell, she plans to continue her studies in Respiratory Therapy at Catawba Valley Community College.
 As for advice she would give to someone thinking about starting or continuing their studies, “Just get started,” she says.
 “Start somewhere.
 Whether you’ve been out of school 5 years, 10 years, 2 months, just get started.”
 Knox noted it was difficult for her to start back after ten years but all the resources Mitchell provides helped make it easier.

 As a bilateral above knee amputee, Knox hopes people will be inspired by her story.
 “I am very determined and I feel like life in general has meaning.
 I want my life to mean something.
 I want people in the community to know that regardless of your circumstances, your dreams and goals can be achieved with preparation, determination and a great support system.”
 And Mitchell’s support system, she believes, is the greatest.
 Start your educational journey at Mitchell!
 Explore degrees and programs Mitchell offers then find out how to apply.
-For additional support, speak to a counselor at (704) 878-3242 or firstname.lastname@example.org.
+For additional support, speak to an advisor at (704) 978-5493 or firstname.lastname@example.org.